ART + SOCIAL JUSTICE

 Artist Statement

-I shifted from individual client work to community-centered art projects out of a desire to create greater social impact.
-My intention is to connect the experiences of marginalized individuals, who exist at the intersection of gender and race, to systems of oppressions in order to foster empathy and understanding by both the subjects and the audience.
-Through portraits and testimony told in their own words, the subject is given a space to feel worthy of being seen.
-By enabling the audience to immerse themselves in another’s perspective, along with prompts to facilitate self-reflection, the audience is invited to bear witness and to recognize the shared threads of our humanity.
-For both subject and audience, my hope is that this work can bring to light our unconscious beliefs about who matters and is worthy of being seen thereby challenging harmful narratives that prevent us from seeing ourselves and each other as whole human beings.
+My work focuses on community-centered photography projects designed to create social impact.
+My intention is to connect the lived experiences of marginalized individuals, who exist at the intersection of gender and race, to systems of oppression.
+My aim is to foster empathy and understanding in both the participants and audience.
+Through a therapeutic portrait process and first-person narrative, participants are given a space to feel worthy of being seen and an opportunity for growth.
+The audience is invited to bear witness to the participants' vulnerable stories, alongside prompts to facilitate self-reflection, to encourage their understanding of our shared humanity.
+For both the participants and audience, my hope is that this work can bring to light our unconscious beliefs about who matters and whose story should be heard, thereby challenging harmful narratives that prevent us from seeing ourselves and each other as whole human beings.

 Contact